rcarriga/vim-ultest/README.md

 ## Introduction

-_The ultimate testing plugin for NeoVim_
+_The ultimate testing plugin for Vim/NeoVim_

 Running tests should be as quick and painless as possible.
 [vim-test](https://github.com/janko/vim-test) is a very powerful and extensive testing plugin, but it can be cumbersome to configure and lacks some features to make it feel like an integrated piece of your editor.